The Non-Executive of Tamarack Valley Energy (TNEYF) is Buying Shares

-Yesterday, the Non-Executive of Tamarack Valley Energy (TNEYF), Jeffrey S Boyce, bought shares of TNEYF for $158.9K.
+Yesterday, the Non-Executive of Tamarack Valley Energy (TNEYF), John Glenn Leach, bought shares of TNEYF for $26.25K.

-This recent transaction increases Jeffrey S Boyce’s holding in the company by 11% to a total of $1.2 million.
-In addition to Jeffrey S Boyce, 6 other TNEYF executives reported Buy trades in the last month.
+This recent transaction increases John Glenn Leach’s holding in the company by 83% to a total of $57.45K.
+In addition to John Glenn Leach, 6 other TNEYF executives reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>